projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 Guest info
 **********

-ACRN uses multi-boot info passed from the platform boot-loader to know the location of each guest kernel in memory.
+ACRN uses multi-boot info passed from the platform bootloader to know the location of each guest kernel in memory.
 ACRN creates a copy of each guest kernel into each of the guests' memory.
 Current implementation of ACRN requires developers to specify kernel parameters for the guests as